 Our business model and future growth depend on our ability to transition to a revenues mix that contains significantly larger product sales and license revenues components.
-Product sales and license revenues potentially offer greater scalability than services-based technology development revenues.
+Product sales and license revenues potentially offer greater scalability and higher gross margins than services-based technology development revenues.
 Our current plan is to increase our portfolio of commercial products and, accordingly, we expect that our future product sales and license revenues will represent a larger percentage of total revenues.
 However, if we are unable to develop and grow our product sales and license revenues to augment our technology development revenues, our ability to execute our business model or grow our business could suffer.

-We may not be successful in identifying market needs for new technologies and developing new products to meet those needs,
+We may not be successful in identifying market needs for new technologies and developing new products to meet those needs.

 The success of our business model depends on our ability to identify correctly market needs for new technologies.
-We intend to identify new market needs, but we may not always have success in doing so, in part, because our technology development largely centers on identification and development of unproven technologies, often for new or emerging markets.
+We intend to identify new market needs, but we may not always have success in doing so, in part because our technology development largely centers on identification and development of unproven technologies, often for new or emerging markets.
 Furthermore, we must identify the most promising technologies from a sizable pool of projects.
 If our commercialization strategy process fails to identify projects with commercial potential or if management does not ensure that such projects advance to the commercialization stage, we may not successfully commercialize new products and grow our revenues.

 Our growth strategy requires that we not only identify new technologies that meet market needs, but that we also develop successful commercial products that address those needs.
 We face several challenges in developing successful new products.
-Many of our existing products and those currently under development-including our Trimetasphere® carbon nanomaterials, which are nanomaterials in the form of a carbon sphere with three metal atoms enclosed inside-are technologically innovative and require significant and lengthy product development efforts.
+Many of our existing products and those currently under development-including our Trimetasphere[®] carbon nanomaterials, which are nanomaterials in the form of a carbon sphere with three metal atoms enclosed inside-are technologically innovative and require significant and lengthy product development efforts.
 These efforts include planning, designing, developing and testing at the technological, product and manufacturing-process levels.
 These activities require us to make significant investments.
 Although there are many potential applications for our technologies, our resource constraints require us to focus on specific products and to forgo other opportunities.
-We expect that one or more of the potential products we choose to develop will not be technologically feasible or will not achieve commercial acceptance, and we cannot predict which, if any, of our products we will successfully develop or commercialize.
-The technologies we research and develop are new and steadily changing and advancing.
-The products that are derived from these technologies may not be applicable or compatible with the state of technology or demands in existing markets.
-Our existing products and technologies may become uncompetitive or obsolete if our competitors adapt more quickly than we do to new technologies and changes in customers' requirements.
+We expect that one or more of the potential products we choose to develop will not be technologies we research and develop are new and steadily changing and advancing.
+The products that are derived from these technologies may not be applicable or competitors adapt more quickly than we do to new technologies and changes in customers' requirements.
 Furthermore, we may not be able to identify if and when new markets will open for our products given that future applications of any given product may not be readily determinable, and we cannot reasonably estimate the size of any markets that may develop.
 If we are not able to successfully develop new products, we may be unable to increase our product revenues.